 It was an amazing chance to think more critically about games in general – not just “educational” ones.

-I was already seeing Sarah’s interest in what some might consider educational topics that sprang directly from the games she played, from an interest in the Revolutionary War from Assassins Creed III to her problem-solving and math skills from Minecraft.
+I was already seeing Ashar’s interest in what some might consider educational topics that sprang directly from the games she played, from an interest in the Revolutionary War from Assassins Creed III to her problem-solving and math skills from Minecraft.

 But among the things I discovered, starting with those Coursera courses, was how much video games of any sort teach players how to learn.

 Onboarding is one of the biggest pieces of video-game design.
 Think of any computer game, console game or game app you use.
 The levels get harder as you go, right?
 There are tutorials or tips or early missions or challenges that show you how the game is played.
-World of Warcraft, one of Sarah’s favorite games, is GREAT for this – the early missions teach you how to use weapons, how to interact with other players and non-player characters and more.
+World of Warcraft, one of Ashar’s favorite games, is GREAT for this – the early missions teach you how to use weapons, how to interact with other players and non-player characters and more.

 These experiences build on each other, and the game offers less and less direct advice as you go, instead leaving decisions more and more in your hands.

 Does that sound like educational mastery?
-Onboarding in games has taught Sarah, who sometimes struggles with “putting things together,” how to take her skills in one area and transfer them to new problems and questions.
+Onboarding in games has taught Ashar, who sometimes struggles with “putting things together,” how to take her skills in one area and transfer them to new problems and questions.

 Talk about learning how to learn!
 That’s a skill that, even more so than math or history, will take her far in life.